niki1711/signtalk-gloves/README.md

 2. Sensor values are read and processed
 3. Threshold-based logic identifies gestures
 4. Gestures are mapped to predefined text
 5. Output is converted into speech using speaker module
+6. System requires calibration to ensure accurate gesture detection

 ## Components Used
 - Flex Sensors